 But contemporary feminism’s shortcomings may lie in not its overradicalization but rather its underradicalization.
 Because, outside of sexual assault, there is little critique of sex.
 Young feminists have adopted an exuberant, raunchy, confident, righteously unapologetic, slut-walking ideology that sees sex—as long as it’s consensual—as an expression of feminist liberation.
 The result is a neatly halved sexual universe, in which there is either assault or there is sex positivity.

 It’s an awful irony: Women spent so much of their time and energy and capital reminding the world of their right not to be raped, that the next obvious step in their sexual liberation—discussions about what makes sex good, in every sense, for all involved—got obstructed.
-This is another way in which Ansari’s story serves as a parable.
+In this manner, too, Ansari’s story serves as a parable.
 Way, informed by Grace, presents someone who is keenly aware of the letter of the law—“‘Oh, of course, it’s only fun if we’re both having fun,’” Ansari replies, when she tells him that “I don’t want to feel forced”—with a much-less-keen awareness of the spirit.
 She presents someone who is conversant with the language of consent, but who is not yet conversant in its practice.
 She presents what can happen when mutuality—only fun if we’re both having fun—is not bolstered by that far more foundational thing: empathy.

 The Ansari story, as it happens, was published during the arrival of a long-anticipated backlash against this version of #MeToo—backlash that has manifested not just as a concern about the welfare of men, but, indeed, as a concern about the fate of Eros himself.
 Catherine Deneuve: “Rape is a crime.
 But insistent or clumsy flirting is not a crime, nor is gallantry a chauvinist aggression.”
 Daphne Merkin: “Expressing sexual interest is inherently messy and, frankly, nonconsensual—one person, typically the man, bites the bullet by expressing interest in the other, typically the woman—whether it happens at work or at a bar.”
 The Hollywood Reporter: “In the wake of the Harvey Weinstein scandal, studios are steering clear of sex.”